 I had a betta fish that lived for seven (7) years.
 To ensure its comfort, I arranged a significant hiding spot in the tank in the form of a large shell.
 I always put the shell back in the tank, even if it seemed out of place because the betta used it as a den to hide inside and would swim out whenever it saw me.

 Keep a close watch on your betta for any signs of illness, like changes in behavior, appetite, or appearance.
-Betta fish can get different diseases, such as fin and tail rot, dropsy, velvet, ich, and.
+Betta fish can get different diseases, such as dropsy, fin and tail rot, velvet, swim bladder issue, ich, and popeye.
 It’s important to quickly identify and treat any issues to prevent them from becoming life-threatening.
 Adding Indian almond leaves to the tank can help prevent diseases by providing antibacterial properties.

 Signs of Betta Fish Before Death